 The disagreements turned on two points: the role of instructional research and the scope of reading covered.

 Some use the term in reference to neurological and cognitive science studies of how brains process written words (e.g., Reading in the Brain: The New Science of How We Read by Stanislas Dehaene or Reading at the Speed of Language by Mark Seidenberg).
 The problem with that approach, as valuable as those studies are, is that it ignores instructional research – the studies that consider the impact of how and what we teach.
-That approach wouldn’t bother me if its purveyors weren’t trying to tell us what and how we should teach on that basis.
+That approach wouldn’t bother me if its purveyors weren’t trying to tell us what and how we should teach without attention to instructional studies.